 Jean-Claude Decaux invents the new concept and business model of Street Furniture with bus shelters financed by advertising.
 JCDecaux is born and also a brand new 2 m2 advertising format.

-Lyon (France) will the first city to adopt JCDecaux's business model.
+Lyon (France) will be the first city to adopt JCDecaux's business model.

 The firm establishes its headquarters in Plaisir, near Paris.
 50 years later in 2014, the site welcomed over 700 employees of more than 100 professions, from the poster preparation to the R&D.

-JCDecaux revolutionizes the advertising panels by replacing all the sheet metals by back-lit panels.
+JCDecaux revolutionizes the advertising panels by replacing all the sheet metals with back-lit panels.

-The advertisement becomes more colourful and luminous, able to render the finest details of photographs, which were just beginning to be used in advertising.
+The advertisement becomes more colourful and luminous, rendering the finest details of photographs, which were just beginning to be used in advertising.

 JCDecaux invents the City Information Panel, a street furniture displaying city information on one side and advertising on the other.
 A new division is formed 3 years later to help cities create their maps and communications.

 JCDecaux introduces the seven-day campaign, which offers more flexibility and impact to advertisers.